Gardasil 9 HPV Vaccine Description

 October 5, 2018 - FDA approved your request dated April 6, 2018, to supplement your Biologics License Application (BLA) submitted under section 351(a) of the Public Health Service Act (42 U.S.C.
 262) for Human Papillomavirus 9-valent Vaccine, Recombinant (GARDASIL® 9) to extend the age range for the use of the vaccine to include women and men from 27 to 45 years of age.

 February 9, 2018 - FDA approved your request dated August 11, 2017, to supplement your Biologics License Application (BLA) submitted under section 351(a) of the Public Health Service Act (42 U.S.C.
 262) for Human Papillomavirus 9-valent Vaccine, Recombinant (Gardasil 9®), to revise Sections 2.3 and 14.4 of the Gardasil 9® package insert to clarify information regarding the study conducted to assess the safety and immunogenicity of Gardasil 9® in individuals who were previously vaccinated with Gardasil®.

-December 16, 2016 - This CDC report includes new recommendations for use of a 2-dose schedule for girls and boys who initiate the vaccination series at ages 9 through 14 years.
-Three doses remain recommended for persons who initiate the vaccination series at ages 15 through 26 years and for immunocompromised persons.
+December 16, 2016 - This CDC report includes new recommendations for using a 2-dose schedule for girls and boys who initiate the vaccination series at ages 9 through 14.
+Three doses remain recommended for persons who initiate the vaccination series at ages 15 through 26 years and immunocompromised persons.

 Gardasil 9 HPV Vaccine Clinical Trials